 Overview of the Notice to Quit in Oklahoma

-The first step to evicting a tenant begins with the termination of a lease agreement which you can only do so if you have a legal cause.
+The first step to evicting a tenant begins with the termination of a lease agreement which a landlord can only do so if they have a legal cause.

 According to Oklahoma law, a legal cause would come in the form of a lease violation.
 Examples of these include nonpayment of rent, criminal activity, and property damage.

-To end a tenancy due to such reasons, you must give your tenant an eviction notice.
+To end a tenancy due to such reasons, a landlord must give their tenant a notice of eviction.

-There are various eviction notice types in Oklahoma.
+There are various types of eviction notices in Oklahoma.
 The type of notice to choose depends on the reason you’re evicting the tenant for.

 Five-Day Notice to Pay Rent